MileHacker Logo

 • Minimize food waste by ordering thoughtfully.

-• Be mindful of your water usage, especially in accommodations.
+• Conserve water, especially in accommodations.

 • Report any excessive littering or pollution to local authorities.